-And of course, companies considering taking the journey to an IPO can always contact any of KPMG's member firms across 150 countries and in every major market.
+And of course, companies considering taking the journey to an IPO can always contact any of KPMG's member firms the globe.
 With deep experience in every step of the IPO process, from pre-IPO readiness tests through to post-IPO strategies, KPMG professionals always deliver valuable and insightful advice that cuts through the complexity of the IPO process.